VersusCenter

 Notion

-An all-in-one workspace combining notes, databases, wikis, and project management.
-Highly customizable with powerful relational database features.
+An all-in-one workspace combining notes, databases, wikis, kanban boards, and task management with powerful customization.
+Supports complex structures and team collaboration.

 Founded